 A contractionary monetary policy is a type of monetary policy that is intended to reduce the rate of monetary expansion to fight inflation.
-The rise in inflation is the primary indicator of an overheated economy, which can be the result of extended periods of economic growth.
+A rise in inflation is considered the primary indicator of an overheated economy, which can be the result of extended periods of economic growth.
 The policy reduces the money supply in the economy to prevent excessive speculation and unsustainable capital investment.

 A contractionary monetary policy is generally undertaken by a central bank or a similar regulatory authority.
 The central bank usually sets a target for the inflation rate and uses the contractionary monetary policy to meet the target.